Of course the answer is infinite, because there will always be new ones as high or low as you want.

 This site is an attempt at providing that answer, with a focus on my personal favorite of 31edo, and with the goal of providing tools and resources for anyone to understand the system, and even make it possible for people to compose their own music in this new harmonic landscape.

-Keeping this site up takes money, and it would hurt my soul to fill it with ads, so if you like the content you see here or would like to support the goal of making 31edo more widely known, please consider donating to help me keep it going.
+Keeping this site up takes money, and it would hurt my soul to fill it with ads, so if you like the content you see here and would like to support the goal of making 31edo more widely known, please consider donating to help me keep it going.
 Thank you, godspeed.